predicador37/pyjstat/README.rst

 Also, version 1.0 makes use of the requests package internally, which should make downloading of datasets easier.

+Test coverage is 88% and Travis CI is used.

 Finally, note that the new classes and methods are inspired by JSON-stat 2.0, and hence, won't work with previous versions of JSON-stat.
 However, older methods are still available incorporating bug fixes and performance